 Jack Moore is an American attorney having talks in Bejing about founding the first satellite TV joint venture.
 Suddenly he is arrested, accused of murder and has to prove it was a frame-up together with his court-appointed attorney Shen Yuelin.
 Written by

-For the scene in which Gere's character is intimidated with video of a government execution, the filmmakers used actual execution footage that had been smuggled out of China.
+For the scene in which Jack is intimidated with video of a government execution, the filmmakers used actual execution footage which had been smuggled out of China.
 See more »

 When I was a child I would come to this park and play, and my grandmother would tell me why the bamboo was here.
 She said, it is waiting for the wind to touch it.
 It is filled with emotion.
 Listen to the sound, and you can feel that.

 The opening title is first displayed in Chinese "letters" (called hanzi) which then change into English.
 See more »